 Role of the PM and SE

 The PM and Systems Engineer should ensure technical planning remains current throughout the acquisition life cycle.
-They should initiate technical planning activities early in the life cycle before the Materiel Development Decision (see DAG CH 3–3.2.1.
-Pre-Materiel Development Decision) and during the Materiel Solution Analysis (MSA) phase (see CH 3–3.2.2.
-Materiel Solution Analysis Phase).
-Beginning in MSA, programs begin to capture their technical planning in the Systems Engineering Plan (SEP) (see DAG CH 3–2.2.
-Systems Engineering Plan), which is required at each milestone review from Milestone A to Milestone C.
+They should initiate technical planning activities early in the life cycle before the Materiel Development Decision (see Engineering of Defense Systems Guidebook, Section 2 Pre-Materiel Development Decision Engineering).
+Beginning in MSA, programs begin to capture their technical planning in the Systems Engineering Plan (SEP) (see SE Guidebook, Section 1.5 Systems Engineering Plan), which is required at each milestone review from Milestone A to Milestone C.

-Technical planning leverages the Concept of Operations/Operational Mode Summary/Mission Profile (CONOPS/OMS/MP), which is available in the MSA phase.
+Technical planning leverages the Concept of Operations/Operational Mode Summary/Mission Profile (CONOPS/OMS/MP), and mission analysis.
 The CONOPS/OMS/MP is a document consistent with the validated/approved capability requirements document to include the operational tasks, events, durations, frequency, operating conditions and environments under which the recommended materiel solution is to perform each mission and each phase of a mission.

 Activities and Products

-The PM is ultimately responsible for the development, management and execution of all program plans (See DAG CH 1-3.4).
+The PM is ultimately responsible for the development, management and execution of all program plans.
 The Systems Engineer is responsible for:

 - Developing, maintaining and executing the program’s SEP.